CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

 #### Code a model object
   If you're an experienced Java developer, you're used to compiling your code and creating a deployable archive through a build script.
   In MDW things work differently.
 You can still have statically compiled code in your src/main/java folder, but all your asset code is dynamic, meaning it's compiled on-the-fly in real time by MDW as needed.
-In this section we'll create our model class as a Java asset.  **TODO:** Link to best practices for MDW Spring Boot project structure.
+Check out the [Spring Boot Guide](../spring-boot) to learn more about best practices for project structure.
+In this section we'll create our model class as a Java asset.

   - In MDW Studio, right-click on the com.centurylink.mdw.demo.bugs package and select New > Java Class.
 Name the class Bug, and edit the code to look like this: